siddhartha-gadgil/DeptWeb/_auto-seminars/2010/2010-6-14-prof-swagato-ray-iit.md

 date: 2010-6-14
 speaker: "Prof Swagato Ray IIT, Kanpur"
 title: "Certain convolution inequalities on rank one symmetric spaces of noncompact type"
 time: "4:00 PM"
-venue: "LH-I, Department of Mathematics"
+time: "LH-I, Department of Mathematics"
 ---
 Kunze Stein inequality can be thought of as a semisimple version of Young's inequality.
 A remarkable observation of M.G.Cowling and